stephanfr/Packer/Ubuntu/README.md

 The rest of the values should be pretty self-explanatory.
 The main ones which one might want to change are the version #s for ubuntu.
 Beware the *proxmox_node_name*, this name must match the name of the node EXACTLY and must be resolvable by DNS.
 If both requirements are not met, you will get misleading error messages.

-Values to change in 'vm_personalization.json' :
+Values to change in 'vm_personalization.pkrvars.hcl' :

     "vm_name" - name for the template
     "dev_username" - development username